Appearance & Reality > The Lord Jesus Christ >

 2 But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.

-He shared his understanding of how the believers should consider the issues of things sacrificed to idols and spiritual gifts:
+He shared his understanding of how the believers should consider issues relating to things sacrificed to idols and spiritual gifts:

 1 Corinthians 8:1